 While hydrocephalus is typically a disease that strikes children, there are several forms that can affect adults.

-The most common forms of hydrocephalus to be seen in adults are obstructive hydrocephalus, normal pressure hydrocephalus, and pseudotumor cerebri (idiopathic intracranial hypertension).
-The evaluation and treatment of these is often quite different.
+The most common forms of adult hydrocephalus are obstructive hydrocephalus, normal pressure hydrocephalus, and pseudotumor cerebri (idiopathic intracranial hypertension).
+The evaluation and treatment of these conditions is often quite different.

 In adult onset of obstructive hydrocephalus, there is usually a mechanical blockage of the spinal fluid flow including tumors, webbings, Chiari malformation or prior hemorrhage.
 The usual treatment involves either endoscopic third ventriculostomy or shunting.
 If an MRI or CAT scan shows hydrocephalus and the patient is asymptomatic, immediate evaluation is appropriate.

 Pseudotumor cerebri is a third and distinct form of adult hydrocephalus that involves high brain pressures without dilatation of the brain spaces.
 It is frequently seen in younger women with primary symptoms being headaches and visual difficulties.
-In severe cases, swelling in the back of the eyes, termed papilledema, can be seen by a skilled ophthalmologist and identify high brain pressure.
+In severe cases, swelling in the back of the eyes, termed papilledema, can be seen by a skilled ophthalmologist.
 Initial treatment is usually medicine to reduce spinal fluid production, but if this is unsuccessful, shunting procedures can be necessary to protect the patient’s vision.
-At UNC we have traditionally performed an image-guided, stereotactically placed ventriculoperitoneal shunt for treatment of this condition primarily in patients for whom vision loss or impending vision loss is the primary issue.
+At UNC, we have traditionally performed an image-guided, stereotactically-placed ventriculoperitoneal shunt for treatment of this condition primarily in patients for whom vision loss or impending vision loss is the primary issue.